Why Local Solar + Storage Is a Pillar of the Net-Zero Grid

 - NREL: Voluntary Green Power Procurement — 2019 Utility Green Pricing Ranks

-- Energy Sage: What to Look For, and Availability of Community Solar
+- Energy Sage: What to Look For and Availability of Community Solar

 This podcast is brought to you by Sungrow, a leading provider of PV inverter solutions around the world.
 Sungrow has delivered more than 10 gigawatts of inverters to the Americas alone — and 120 gigawatts in total across the globe.
 Learn more about Sungrow’s cutting-edge solar projects.